 Wissahickon Memorial Bridge, Concrete arch bridge in Fairmount Park, Philadelphia, United States

-The Wissahickon Memorial Bridge is a concrete arch bridge spanning Wissahickon Creek and Lincoln Drive while connecting East Falls and Roxborough.
-The structure features reinforced concrete construction and stands at a considerable height above the valley below.
+The Wissahickon Memorial Bridge is a concrete arch bridge in Philadelphia, Pennsylvania, spanning Wissahickon Creek and Lincoln Drive to connect the neighborhoods of East Falls and Roxborough.
+Built from reinforced concrete, it rises well above the valley floor and is clearly visible from the wooded slopes on either side.

 The community of curious travelers